What do breath and clouds have in common?

 When the sun warms up the water in our oceans and lakes, a small number of water molecules change from liquid to gas.
 These gas-state water molecules are water vapor.
 Each gaseous water vapor molecule is lighter than the nitrogen and oxygen molecules in air.
 They rise up towards the upper Troposphere.

 The gaseous state water vapor molecules remain separated until they cool down.
-It is then that a connected netting of cooled down water vapor molecules forms.
+They are then connected into a web of cooled down water vapor molecules.
+Imaging a mesh of water vapor molecules forming high up above our heads.
+This mesh is invisible, as water molecules are exceptionally small.
 This is the first step to forming cold breath and clouds.

 Breathing out clouds of Invisible versus visible water vapor

-In a cold environment, water vapor moves from an invisible state (warmer) to a visible one (colder).
+In a cold environment, water vapor molecules move from an invisible state (warmer) to a visible one (colder).

 - Invisible Warm water vapor ---COOLING ----> Visible

 - Visible Cool water vapor --WARMING----> Invisible

 The thing is that when water molecules cool down they form hydrogen bonds as I noted above.
 Those are the bonds that allow one hydrogen atom to connect two larger atoms together (in this case two oxygen atoms).

 Cooled down and interconnected water vapor molecules create a web that ensnares air bubbles.
 Basically an instantaneous spider-web-type of netting made of cooled down and connected water vapor molecules.